ThomasLengeling/KinectPV2/README.md

 #### Examples

-- Color1920, color image 1920 x 1080.
-- DepthTest, how to obtain depth information.
-- MaskTest, get only the contour image of the users.
+- TestImages, Test all Frames/Images for the Kinect
+- SkeletonMaskDepth, Skeleton positions are mapped to match the depth and body index frames
+- SkeletonColor, Skeleton is mapped to match the color frame
+- Skeleton3d, 3d Skeleton example needs love.
+- SimpleFaceTracking, simple face tracking with mode detection
-- PointCloudOGL, point cloud render using opengl.
+- PointCloudOGL, Point cloud depth render using openGL and shaders
-- PointCloudDepth, obtain the point cloud as a deph Image, and as a int [] array.
+- PointCloudDepth, point cloud in a single 2d Image and threshold example
-- SimpleFaceTracking, simple face tracking up 6 users.
-- Skeleton3d, 3d skeleton.
-- SkeletonColor, map color frame to skeleton.
+- PointCloudColor, Point cloud in color, using openGL and shaders
+- MaskTest, Body Index test, and body index with depth
+- Mask_findUsers, find number of users base on body index information
-- SkeletonMaskDepth, map depth frame and mask frame to skeleton.
+- MapDepthToColor, depth to color mapping, depth frame is aligned with color frame
-- SkeletonTest, simple 6 users skeleton.
+- HDFaceVertex, Face vertices are match with the color frame
-- imageTest, images frame test.
+- HDColor, 1920 x 1080 RGB frame
+- DepthTest, Depth test with raw depth data.
-- CoordinateMapperRGBDepth, RGB+Depth
+- CoordinateMapperRGBDepth, example broken, check 0.7.2 version
-- HDFaceVertex.
-HDFace Points
 - [OpenCV](https://github.com/atduskgreg/opencv-processing) examples:
   - Live Capture App
   - Find Contours with depth or bodyIndex

-To build the library from source, use this repository ( not always updated ) [KinectPV2_BuildLibs](https://github.com/ThomasLengeling/KinectPV2_BuildLibs)
+To build the library from source, look at the Build_libs folder
+- KinectPV2_vc2012, build the .dll library with JNI code
+- KinectPV2_Eclipse, build the .jar library.

 ---

 #### Todo

 - Heart rate detection
-- Contour example
-- Color Point Cloud
 - Multiple Devices
 - [Kinect Fusion](http://msdn.microsoft.com/en-us/library/dn188670.aspx)